 We’re in the early stages of reviewing and updating our district plan – the city’s main document for managing land use and development.
-It's a complex job and we’re expecting it will take up to four years before the new District Plan becomes operative.
+It's a complex job and we’re expecting it will take up to four years before the new district plan becomes operative.

-The new District Plan will reflect Council’s vision of making Lower Hutt a city where all of its people can thrive.
-The review provides an opportunity to take a fresh look at how we want our growing city to evolve and how we address environmental issues while ensuring the economic health of the city.
+The new district plan will reflect council’s vision of making Lower Hutt a city where all people can thrive.
+The review provides an opportunity to take a fresh look at how we want our growing city to evolve, how we manage development and address environmental issues, while ensuring economic health and wellbeing.

-Lower Hutt’s District Plan became operative in 2003.
-The Resource Management Act 1991 (RMA) requires Councils review their district plans every 10 years.
-There has been a rolling review of Hutt City Council’s District Plan, but around half of its chapters are yet to be reviewed.
+Lower Hutt’s district plan became operative in 2003.
+The Resource Management Act 1991 (RMA) requires councils to review their district plans every 10 years.
+There has been a rolling review of Hutt City Council’s district plan, but around half of its chapters are yet to be reviewed.

 What does the review cover?

-The review will cover parts of the District Plan and involves a wide range of issues.
-The key ones are:
+The review will cover parts of the District Plan and involves a wide range of issues - here are the key areas:

-You can find the full list of issues to be covered in the District Plan.
+For a full list of issues to be covered, see the District Plan.

-- Key topics – historic and cultural heritage, urban form and residential development, natural hazards and ecosystems and indigenous biodiversity
+- Key topics – historic and cultural heritage, urban form and residential development, natural hazards and the natural environment

-- Draft District Plan released and formal public consultation on the draft begins (subject to the outcomes of resource management legislation reforms)
+- Draft district plan released and public consultation on the draft begins (subject to the outcomes of resource management legislation reforms)

 - Review feedback from public and stakeholders